Relations between Information and Estimation in Discrete-Time L\'evy Channels: Discrete-time L evy channels

-Note that the right hand side of the likelihood ratio (\ref{eqn.changefull}) depends on the entire history of the process $\{Y_\gamma :0\leq \gamma \leq T\}$ only through its final value $Y_T$.
-This implies that given all the observations $\{Y_\gamma :0\leq \gamma \leq T\}$, the last observation $Y_T$ is a \emph{sufficient statistic} for $\theta$.
+In this context, (\ref{eqn.changeofmeasurewhole}) shows that for a statistical problem where the goal is to infer $\theta$ (or equivalently, $X$) from observing the whole process $\{Z_t: 0\leq t\leq T\}$, the final observation $Z_T$ is the sufficient statistic.
 In other words, we have a natural degradedness in the observations, in terms of the index $\gamma$.
 This in our opinion gives the parameter $\gamma$ the most suitable interpretation as the signal-to-noise ratio of the channel.

-Indeed, we will shortly see that L\'evy channels encompass several scalar observation models, namely all models corresponding to infinitely divisible laws.
-In fact, the family of scalar L\'evy channels is a subset of the class of generalized linear models, which have several applications in machine learning and statistics.
-However, we do trivially note that there are several distributions in the exponential family that are not infinitely divisible, and hence do not fall under the rubric of L\'evy channels.
-Some examples for distributions of this type are: Uniform, Bernoulli, Exponential and Laplacian.
-However, it is clear that scalar L\'evy channels form an important class of observation models, and merit a deeper understanding of their inner workings - which is our goal for the rest of this paper.

 Before we proceed, it would be instructive to understand how the Gaussian and Poisson channels are subsumed in our framework of L\'evy channels.
-For the Gaussian channel, note that under $\P^\gamma_0$ the output of the channel is usually taken to be a Gaussian random variable with zero mean and variance $\gamma$: